 Conference time frame

-For this round of Travel Awards, the conference commencement date, published on the official conference website must fall within the specified time frame of 1 November 2017 to 31 May 2018.
+For this round of Travel Awards, the conference commencement date, published on the official conference website must fall within the specified time frame of 1 May 2018 to 30 November 2018.

 Applicants must be either Australian citizens or Australian permanent residents.
 A visa issued for the purpose of full-time study or temporary employment in Australia (eg Visa 457) does not constitute permanent resident status for the purpose of a Travel Award application.